This blog crossed the million-views mark sometime on

 In 2014, when the company still cared about such things,

-Digital First Media awarded this blog the Blog of the Year
+Digital First Media issued this Blogger of the Year award.

 show was slim.
 But when I posted it in this blog, it reached 329 people largely, I believe, because it included pictures of the student performers.